About - Aviation Database

 How It Works

-• Aircraft & route indexing: Separate background scripts continuously pull from a network of community-operated virtual radar feeders to enrich the database with new aircraft registrations, callsigns, route data, and operator information.
+• Aircraft & route indexing: Separate background processes continuously pull from a network of community-operated virtual radar feeders to enrich the database with new aircraft registrations, callsigns, route data, and operator information.
 On average, around 1,000 new aircraft and 500 routes are indexed every day.

 Global Tracking vs. Regional Indexing